HARC-PTI/HOWTO-MS-Azure/How-To/CreateVMforML/How_To_Create_AzureVM_for_ML.md

 ```

 ## Step 4.
 Create Python virtual environment with Tensorflow-GPU and other packages
+After Anaconda 3 has installed, you can create Python virtual environment that can support Tensorflow GPU.

 You can change the list of packages and the version of python as you need but tensorflow-gpu, scikit-learn, and scipy are needed to run the machine learning codes with support of the Tensorflow (GPU).